-- Gravel: One of its benefits is that it is simple to clean, low-maintenance, and that liquid drains rapidly.
+- Gravel: Some of its benefits are that it is simple to clean, low maintenance, and drains liquid rapidly.
 The drawback is that the gravel might become stuck in paw pads and between toes or get too hot for your dog’s paws without shade.

-- Ornamental grass: If you prefer the look and feel of turf, ornamental grasses are tough, aesthetically beautiful, and safe for your dog to nibble on.
+- Ornamental grass: If you prefer the look and feel of grass, ornamental grasses are tough, aesthetically beautiful, and safe for your dog to nibble on.
 Ornamental grasses such as little bluestem and Indiangrass grow naturally, do not require much water or care, and are environmentally friendly.

 - Ground cover plants: Dog-resistant ground cover plants are one of the best grass alternatives for dogs.
 Ground covers are plants that spread sideways and grow close to the ground, like a turfgrass lawn.
-There are even flowering ground covers for your yard.
+There are even flowering ground covers that are also dog-friendly.

 Here are a few of the best ground covers for dogs (all of these are flowering, dog-safe ground cover options):

 - Irish moss (Chondrus crispus)

 - Labrador violet (Viola labradorica)